mtvector/GhostOfMT/Tutorials/PlottingFavoriteGenesInTS.md

           panel.background = element_blank())+
     labs(x = "Time", y = "Expression",
          title = gn,family="arial",size=6)
+  #Just print gg to display the plot
   gg
+  #double assignment <<- means to assign to variable outside of the scope of the loop
   ggg <<- gg
   })
 #plot just the legend